Smiling businesswoman viewing mobile phone and enjoying coffee break in front of the office.

 Other fair credit score ranges

 FICO is just one example of a credit scoring model.
 You could have a credit score of 580, but a lender might not consider it a fair credit score if they use another credit scoring model.
-For example, the fair credit score range from VantageScore® is 601-660.
+For example, according to Experian, the fair credit score range from VantageScore® is 601-660.

 Stay on top of your fair credit score

 If you have a fair credit score and want to help it, there are several things you can do to influence it.
-Our credit score guide gives a comprehensive list, but two important steps are:
+Two important steps are:

 Why good credit scores are important

 Lenders and landlords consider your credit score as an assessment of your financial capability.
-The difference between a fair credit score and a good credit score may determine whether you can get access to new credit, and how much interest you’ll pay on things like credit cards, bank loans, and home mortgages.
+The difference between a fair credit score and a good credit score may determine the terms of a new credit account.
+Fair credit scores may prevent you from being approved for new lines of credit, like credit cards, bank loans, and home mortgages, or if you’re approved, may mean you have a higher interest rate than you would with a good credit score.

 11414